Last Updated: May 29, 2022

 Implementing multichannel retail operations can be difficult, and there were several low performers on the list.
 In 2020, the lowest-rated multichannel retailer in the UK was homecare and personal products retailer Crabtree & Evelyn, with a score of 36 out of 100.

-Only 33% of UK consumers were found to know about the click and collect option and had used it in the last three months
+Only 33% of UK consumers were found to know about the click and collect option in 2018 and had used it in the last three months

 In 2020, 87% of UK internet users made online purchases up from 78% in 2018